jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-79-2.png" width="672" />

 This package also allows for modification of legends.
-For example, legends can be gathered together to one side of the combined plots using the `guides = 'collect'` argument of the `plot_grid()` function.
+For example, legends can be gathered together to one side of the combined plots using the `guides = 'collect'` argument of the `plot_layout()` function.

 ```r